quadshot/opentickets-community/readme.txt

 == Changelog ==

+= 2.6.3 - Dec/30/2016 =
+* [fix] fixing issue in admin where subsequent saves of a parent event, sometimes changed the start times of the child events

 = 2.6.2 - Dec/14/2016 =
 * [tweak] changed how start and end times are stored in db
 * [tweak] changed calculation of proper local time, given invalid timezones that WP lets you select in settings